keith-kurak/app-release-checklist-2/README.md

 #### iOS
 - [ ] One screenshot matching the size of the iPhone 16 Pro Max (1320 x 2868px)
 - [ ] (if targeting iPad) one screenshot matching the 13" iPad (2048 × 2732px)
+  - _The iOS simulator may add alpha to screenshots.
+You can remove it in the standard macOS editor_

 #### Android
 - [ ] Two screenshots with a 9x16 pixel ratio or more vertically (basically any Android phone)